 Watch other Export Market Destination videos.

-- The tourism sector has experienced above global average growth, capitalizing on South Africa's natural beauty, wildlife reserves and good infrastructure.
-The sector is a major foreign exchange earner, along with minerals, agricultural products and some niche, high-tech sectors.
+- The tourism sector in 2017 experienced 12.8% growth, well above the global average of 8%, by capitalizing on South Africa's natural beauty, wildlife reserves, and good infrastructure.
+The sector is a major foreign exchange earner, along with minerals, agricultural products, and some niche manufacturing and high-tech sectors.

-- The country's urban areas boast well-developed infrastructure, comparable to OECD standards.
-Its growing service sector is a major employer, and the private, corporate side of the economy is well-managed, although facing slow productivity gains.
-The banking and financial services sector is stable and weathered the 2008 financial crisis well.
+- Some parts of the country's urban areas boast well-developed infrastructure, comparable to OECD standards, but rapid urbanization has led to glaring contrasts.
+Its growing services sector is a major employer, and the private, or corporate, side of the economy has been traditionally well-managed, although it faces low productivity gains.
+The banking and financial services sector is stable and weathered the 2008 financial crisis well, but the auditing sector has suffered reputational damage since 2017 due to deficient reporting.
 The Johannesburg Stock Exchange (JSE) ranks among the top emerging market exchanges in the world.

-- South Africa is well integrated into the regional economic infrastructure as formalized by membership in the Southern African Development Community (SADC).
-In addition, the Southern African Customs Union (SACU) agreement with Botswana, Namibia, Lesotho and Swaziland facilitates commercial exchanges.
-South Africa is a member of the World Trade Organization (WTO), the G20, and BRICS (Brazil, Russia, India, China and South Africa).
+- South Africa is well integrated into regional economic infrastructure as formalized by membership in the Southern African Development Community (SADC).
+In addition, the Southern African Customs Union (SACU) agreement with Botswana, Namibia, Lesotho, and Swaziland facilitates commercial exchanges.
+South Africa is a member of the World Trade Organization (WTO), the G20, and BRICS (Brazil, Russia, India, China, and South Africa).

-- South Africa is a business incubator for NTM ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other sub-Saharan Africa markets.
+- South Africa is a business incubator for new-to-market (NTM) ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other Sub-Saharan Africa markets.

 - The penetration of South African companies and agencies into Africa makes finding the right partner to collaborate with in third markets a low-risk business development model.

-- South African companies are receptive to various partnering arrangements with U.S. companies; these range from agency, to licensing, to JV’s, to mergers and acquisitions; some South African companies hope to enter the U.S. market in this fashion
+- South African companies are receptive to various partnering arrangements with U.S. companies; these range from agency to licensing, joint ventures (JVs), mergers, and acquisitions; some South African companies hope to enter the U.S. market through similar arrangements.

 South Africa Trade Development and Promotion